Boeing 787 Dreamliner: Pre-flight ground testing

-Flight test program
+Flight testing

 On December 15, 2009, Boeing conducted the 787-8 maiden flight from Paine Field in Everett, Washington, at 10:27 am PST and landed three hours later at 1:33 p.m. at Seattle's Boeing Field.
 During the flight the 787 reached a top speed of 180 knots and maximum altitude of 13,200 feet.
 Originally scheduled for 5 1/2 hours, the test flight was shortened to three hours due to unfavorable weather conditions.
 The six-aircraft ground and flight test program was scheduled to be done in eight and a half months and 6800 hours, which was the fastest certification campaign for a new Boeing commercial design.

 The flight test program comprised six aircraft, ZA001 through ZA006, four with Rolls-Royce Trent 1000 engines and two with GE GEnx-1B64 engines.
 The second 787, ZA002 in All Nippon Airways livery, flew to Boeing Field on December 22, 2009, to join the flight test program; the third 787, ZA004 made its first flight on February 24, 2010, followed by ZA003 on March 14, 2010.
 On March 24, 2010, flutter and ground effects testing was completed, clearing the aircraft to fly its entire flight envelope.
 On March 28, 2010, the 787 completed the ultimate wing load test, which requires that the wings of a fully assembled aircraft be loaded to 150% of the design limit load and held for 3 seconds.
 The wings were flexed approximately 25 ft upward during the test.
 Unlike past aircraft, the wings were not tested to failure.
 On April 7, data showed the test had been a success.